 Choosing your candle wick

 Make sure your wick has a tab at the bottom, or a clip if using wood wicks, that can be adhered to the bottom of your container.
 For wood wicks, this is all you’ll need; the wick clip holds it upright and centered.
+Check out How To Use Wooden Wicks In Candle Making for more information on using wood wicks.
 For cotton and paper wicks, a bow tie wick centering device is my favorite because it fits several containers and can also be used with a double wick.
 A clothespin can work too!

 Melting soy wax